bdalberson/Quiz-test/README.md

 Below is a little piece of magic that goes runs when an answer is selected.
 It goes to the next page, but if you click the winning(w) button there's more magic.
-I was able to use the fact that the display is not updated immediately to hide the fact that I always subtract 10 seconds, but I add 10 seconds for the winner so when it updates the UI its always consistent.
+I was able to use the fact that the display is not updated immediately to hide the fact that I always subtract 10 seconds, but I add 10 seconds for the winner so when it updates the UI is always consistent.

 ```javascript